-School must administer the multiplication tables check within the 2-week period from Monday 3 June 2024.
+School must administer the multiplication tables check within the 2-week period from Monday 3 June 2025.

-Children are normally tested at the end of Key Stage 1 and Key Stage 2 in line with statutory requirements.
+Children are normally tested at the end of Key Stage 2 in line with statutory requirements.
 This is in addition to assessment and recording procedures established in line with our whole school policy.

-The following percentages are end of Key Stage 1 and 2 Statutory Assessments 2019 for St Mary's, alongside National comparative information.
-(There was no certified data for 2020 due to the pandemic).
-This data will be updated when the validated data is released.
+The following percentages are end of KS2 Statutory Assessments 2024 for St Mary's, alongside National comparative information.

-NATIONAL CURRICULUM TESTS EYFS AND KEY STAGE 1 AND 2 ASSESSMENT RESULTS
+NATIONAL CURRICULUM TESTS EYFS AND KEY STAGE 1 ASSESSMENT RESULTS 2024